frederic-perez/AmE-dictionary/dictionary.md

 __room gear__ _Dorm room gear._
 __rough → the rough__ _Tiger Woods hit a 3-iron downwind that went 295 yards and into the rough._
 __rout__
-__rowdy__ :three: /ˈraʊdi/ _adj_ Noisy and disorderly. _Syn_ unruly, disorderly, badly behaved _It was a rowdy but good-natured crowd; the assembly could turn into an arena of political rowdies._
+__rowdy__ :four: /ˈraʊdi/ _adj_ Noisy and disorderly. _Syn_ unruly, disorderly, badly behaved _It was a rowdy but good-natured crowd; the assembly could turn into an arena of political rowdies._
 __rue__ _v_ _Pa. town rues sacrifice of its war dead._
 __runoff__ _Enough votes to force a runoff,_
 __rye__ _n_ __1__ A cereal grass of cool climates, widely cultivated for its grain. _:es: centeno_ __2__ The grain of this plant, ground into flour or used in making whiskey and for livestock feed. __3__ Rye bread. __4__ (Brewing) Also called: __rye whiskey__ Whiskey distilled from rye.